-How many valves, pumps or other devices do you want to control?
+How many valves, pumps, or other devices do you want to control?
 Generally, it’s a minimum of a bleed valve, corrosion inhibitor, and 1-2 biocides.
 But you might want an acid or base pump too.
 Count the total number of “things” that you want to control.
-At Lakewood, we have a range of controllers by number of outputs:
+At Lakewood, we have a range of controllers by a number of outputs:

 - Model 140 – 3 outputs

 - NexSys – 6 outputs upgradeable to 10.
 You might use all 10 if you are using one NexSys controller for two cooling towers.

 Building on your answer to how many outputs you need, how will you control each output?
 The bleed valve is usually based on system conductivity, inhibitor can be from bleed, makeup water volume or conductivity, and acid/base pumps from pH.
 Biocides can be dosed on a schedule or based on ORP.
 How many water meter inputs do you want to use?
 Trace chemistry?
 Add all these up, and consider the Lakewood cooling tower controller capabilities:

 - Model 140 – 1 conductivity, 1 water meter

 - Model 1575e – 1 conductivity, 2 water meters, plus one of pH, ORP, or secondary conductivity